youennf/audio-session/explainer.md

   readonly attribute AudioSessionState state;
   attribute EventHandler onstatechange;
 };

-// Second API step: we might want to be able to create AudioSession and request/abandon focus
-//partial interface AudioSession {
-//  constructor();
-  // Request audio focus from the platform.
-Resolves with true if the request was successful.
-//  Promise<bool> request();

-  // Abandons audio focus.
-Rejects with an error if the session does not have audio focus.
-//  Promise<void> abandon();
-//};
 ```

 There should only be one audio session active on a page at one time.
 If there are multiple sessions on a page then when one requests audio focus it will make all the other sessions inactive.